 It’s tough to say if delta-8 THC will remain legal in South Dakota.
 However, considering that the state’s citizens voted in favor of cannabis legalization in 2020, we think that delta-8 will stay legal.

 In fact, South Dakota is the first state to legalize both medical and recreational marijuana at the same time.

-However, the motion to legalize recreational cannabis was challenged by a judge and is currently being decided in the Supreme Court.
+However, the motion to legalize recreational cannabis was struck down by the Supreme Court.